mtimofiiv/blog.fiiv.io/_posts/2014-05-27-my-frosted-tips-attacked-by-crows.markdown

 ---
 It was a seemingly beautiful day — the sun was out, the spring air was still crisp despite the fast approaching summer, and apparently, the crows were out in force.

-I had just gotten my hair “frosted”, a process which in effect bleaches the tips of the hair on my head.
+I had just gotten my hair "frosted", a process which in effect bleaches the tips of the hair on my head.
 This was for some reason a popular look at the time, and I had adopted it.
 Why I did this I no longer recall, and is potentially irrelevant as the sins of my youth are not up for discussion here.

 The road back to my house from the barber shop was a mere twenty minute walk through some quiet streets, and I fully intended to enjoy the trip.
 North Vancouver is a suburb of Vancouver, but being connected to the main city through two bridges it had a lot less traffic, more greenery and more of a small town feel.